I’ve been a kale lover for a few years now and have fun coming up with new ways to incorporate it into recipes.

 Check out today’s recipe, and let me know what you think!

-1 (15 ounce) can chickpeas, drained and rinsed (I use the brand Eden)
+- 1 15-ounce can chickpeas AKA garbanzo beans drained and rinsed (I use the Eden brand)

-- Add the black pepper, nutritional yeast, chickpeas, sun-dried tomatoes, and hemp seeds and toss until evenly combined.
+Add the black pepper, nutritional yeast, chickpeas, sun-dried tomatoes, and hemp seeds and toss until evenly combined.
 Add more salt or pepper to taste.
+Enjoy!